ravi-daas/Invoice-Management-System-for-MSMEs/README.md

 ## Additional Notes

 * Make sure you have **Node.js** and **npm** installed.
-* Prisma may require a database setup depending on your app configuration.
+* Prisma require a database setup.
-* The frontend typically runs on `http://localhost:5173` and backend on `http://localhost:5000` (or as configured).
+* The frontend will run on `http://localhost:5173` and backend on `http://localhost:5000` (or as configured).

 ---